BillieBobbel23/node-boilerplate/README.md

 # node-boilerplate

 A NodeJS boilerplate for building, watching, linting and testing various front-end assets.
-Using NodeJS, GulpJS, Webpack and Jasmine.
+Using GulpJS, Webpack and Jasmine.

 ![stats](https://david-dm.org/BillieBobbel23/gulp-boilerplates/status.svg)
 ![statsdev](https://david-dm.org/BillieBobbel23/gulp-boilerplates/dev-status.svg)

 ## Installation:

-``git clone https://github.com/BillieBobbel23/node-boilerplate`` followed by ``npm install``
+``git clone https://github.com/BillieBobbel23/node-boilerplate && npm install``

 ## Usage
 Depending on your needs run any of the following in the root folder of the project: